-The revenues generated by the Measure P use tax are allocated by the City of Fresno on an annual basis with additional independent oversight provided by the Parks, Recreation and Arts Commission (PRAC) consisting of nine (9) members.
+Revenue generated by the Measure P use tax is allocated by the City of Fresno on an annual basis with additional independent oversight provided by the Parks, Recreation and Arts Commission (PRAC).
 The nine-member Commission was appointed by the Mayor and approved by City Council.
-PRAC has primary authority on behalf of the City to conduct hearings and receive public input on programs, facilities, and services funded with Measure P, and to make recommendations to the City Council for adoption of Measure P expenditures in connection with the annual budget process.
+PRAC has primary authority on behalf of the City to conduct hearings and receive public input on programs, facilities, services funded with Measure P, and to make recommendations to the City Council for adoption of Measure P expenditures in connection with the annual budget process.

-Measure P resources are budgeted at \$74,868,000, including \$16,508,900 in carryover, \$58,344,000 in Sales Tax distribution and \$15,100 in other revenues.
-In addition, FY 2023 appropriations are budgeted at \$62,236,300.
+Measure P resources are budgeted at \$74,868,000, which includes \$58,344,000 in Sales Tax revenue.
+Additionally, FY 2023 operating, and capital appropriations are budgeted at \$63,518,200.